IBM/integrity-enforcer/docs/ACM/README_ENABLE_ISHIELD_PROTECTION_ACM_ENV.md

             severity: high
             namespaceSelector:
               exclude: ["kube-*"]
-              include: ["integrity-verifier-operator-system"]
+              include: ["integrity-shield-operator-system"]
             object-templates:
             - complianceType: musthave <<CHANGED FROM mustnothave>>
               objectDefinition:
-                apiVersion: apis.integrityverifier.io/v1alpha1
+                apiVersion: apis.integrityshield.io/v1alpha1
-                kind: IntegrityVerifier
+                kind: IntegrityShield
                 metadata:
-                  name: integrity-verifier-server
+                  name: integrity-shield-server
                 spec:
                   logger:
-                    image: quay.io/open-cluster-management/integrity-verifier-logging:0.0.5
+                    image: quay.io/open-cluster-management/integrity-shield-logging:0.0.5
                   server:
-                    image: quay.io/open-cluster-management/integrity-verifier-server:0.0.5
+                    image: quay.io/open-cluster-management/integrity-shield-server:0.0.5
       ```
       Commit the above configuration change in `policy-integrity.yaml` to `policy-collection` GitHub repository.

-      Once the updated `policy-integrity` in the GitHub repository is synced by ACM hub cluster, Integrity Verifier protection in an ACM managed cluster(s) will be enabled.
+      Once the updated `policy-integrity` in the GitHub repository is synced by ACM hub cluster, Integrity Shield protection in an ACM managed cluster(s) will be enabled.
 You can confirm this by the compliance status of `policy-integrity` in the ACM hub cluster.

-      After enabling Integrity Verifier protection, if you need to make changes to any ACM policy deployed in an ACM managed cluster(s), you will need to follow the steps describe below.
+      After enabling Integrity Shield protection, if you need to make changes to any ACM policy deployed in an ACM managed cluster(s), you will need to follow the steps describe below.

 ## Steps for signing an ACM Policy